field-interactive/cito-bundle/Readme-New.md

     old: 'ie < 11, opera < 52'
 ````

-*Every brwoser except < IE 11 and Opera < 52 are routed to the new folder
+*Every browser except < IE 11 and Opera < 52 are routed to the new folder

 Pagesfolder:
 ```